The two wounds in the Hands,

 “My dear Lay MC’s, keep the joy of loving Jesus in your heart and share this joy with all you meet.
 Make astrong resolution, ‘I will, I want, with God's blessing, be holy.’
 This will help you to satiate the thirst of Jesus for love for souls.”
 (Mother Teresa)

-On 16 April 1984 four lay persons made private vows in the presence of Mother Teresa in the Chapel ofthe Missionaries of Charity Contemplative Brothers in Rome.
-They had been associated with their life of prayer, penance and works of mercy for several years and then had studied the document “Familiaris Consortio” for about two years.
+On April 16, 1984 four lay persons made private vows in the presence of Mother Teresa in the Chapel of the Missionaries of Charity Contemplative Brothers in Rome.
+They had been associated with the life of the Brothers by prayer, penance and works of mercy.

-The movement was approved on 25 February 1987 by the Diocese of Rome.
-Thanks to God’s grace, the movement grew quite rapidly and spread to various countries in Europe, North, Central and South America.
+After its approval in 1987, the movement grew rapidly and spread to various countries in Europe, North, Central and South America.
 Its statutes have been translated into over 15 languages.

 The special mission of the LMCs is to work for the salvation and the sanctification of the members of theirown families and of the poorest of the poor of the whole world:

-Those interested in joining the LMCs have a “Come and See” experience, i.e. a time to frequent an LMCgroup on a regular basis, to read, study and reflect on the statutes, and to come in touch with the group’s spiritual director and, if possible, the Missionaries of Charity.
-At the end the of the “Come and See” period, the candidate, after consulting with the spiritual director, may begin the year of formation in preparation for first vows.
+Those interested in joining the LMCs have a “Come and See” experience, i.e. a time to frequent an LMC group on a regular basis, to read, study and reflect on the statutes, and to come in touch with the group’s spiritual director and, if possible, the Missionaries of Charity.

 Missionaries of Charity – Contemplative